-Leukaemia and Lymphoma Research

-The charity focuses on improving the lives of patients with all types of blood cancer, including leukaemia, lymphoma and myeloma.
+Formerly known as Leukaemia and Lymphoma Research, the charity is dedicated to finding the causes of blood cancers including leukaemia, lymphoma and myeloma.
 It does this through dedicated research focused on finding the causes, improving diagnosis and treatments as well as investment in groundbreaking clinical trials for all blood cancer patients.

-www.leukaemialymphomaresearch.org.uk
+Tel: 0808 169 5155 www.bloodcancer.org.uk